cacruz/eviz-dev/docs/tutorial/09_metadata_tool__metadump__.md

 *   What the data type is (e.g., `float32`, `int64`).
 *   Important attributes associated with variables or the whole dataset (like `units`, `long_name`, `valid_range`).

 Beyond simply listing this information, `metadump.py` can also **generate snippets of YAML configuration** based on its findings.
-This is incredibly helpful because it gives you a starting point for creating the detailed configuration files needed by the main [Autoviz Application](01_autoviz_application_.md).
+This is incredibly helpful because it gives you a starting point for creating the detailed configuration files needed by the main [Autoviz Application](04_autoviz__main_application__.md).

-It helps bridge the gap between having a raw data file and writing the configuration plan ([Chapter 2: Configuration Management](02_configuration_management_.md)) that tells eViz how to visualize it.
+It helps bridge the gap between having a raw data file and writing the configuration plan ([Chapter 2: Config Manager](02_config_manager_.md)) that tells eViz how to visualize it.

 ## Our Use Case: Inspecting a Data File